-Each person nominated for election has agreed to serve if elected, and the Board of Directors knows of no reason why any nominee should be unable or unwilling to serve, but if such should be the case, proxies will be voted for the election of some other person.
-No director, director nominee or executive officer is related by blood, marriage or adoption to any other director or executive officer.
+The names of the nine nominees for contingent election to director in the event that Proposal 1 is approved, their current positions and offices, the year such nominee was first elected a director of the Company and their board committee memberships are set forth in the table below.
+All of such nominees are current Skyworks directors.
+Each nominee for election has agreed to serve if elected, and the Board of Directors knows of no reason why any nominee should be unable or unwilling to serve.
+If a nominee is unable or unwilling to serve the attorneys-in-fact named in this Proxy Statement will vote any shares represented at the meeting by proxy for the election of another individual nominated by the Board of Directors, if any.
+No nominee or executive officer is related by blood, marriage or adoption to any other director, nominee or executive officer.
 No arrangements or understandings exist between any director or person nominated for election as a director and any other person pursuant to which such person is to be selected as a director or nominee for election as a director.